“Is it too late to start social media marketing in 2025?” No. Here’s why.

 Facebook: Niche Communities and Local Power

-Facebook may have matured, but it remains a stronghold for local marketing, events, and interest-based communities.
+Facebook remains strong for local marketing, events, and interest-based communities.

 What works now: